ckeditor/ckeditor4/plugins/a11yfirsthelp/content/en/aboutA11yFirst.md

 ## About A11yFirst

-### Project Description
+### Project Description & Goals

-The A11yFirst Project seeks to make the process of creating and editing web documents one that proactively results in accessible content.
-This is in contrast to the typical process that primarily relies upon remediation of accessibility problems at the end of the authoring process.
+The A11yFirst Project is a collection of modifications to CKEditor, an HTML-embedded WYSIWYG editor typically used within content management systems.
+Its goal is to make the process of creating and editing web documents one that proactively results in accessible content.

+In the past, authors have had to rely upon remediation tools used at the end of the authoring process that ‘fix’ accessibility problems without offering much guidance on how to prevent them.
+The A11yFirst editor takes a different approach.

-For example, by prompting the author to provide information regarding links and image properties as they are added to the document, and promoting block actions and logical structure over inline styling, accessibility problems are not only avoided, but authors learn on a feature-by-feature basis some of the important requirements for accessible content.
+For example, by prompting the author to provide information regarding links and images as they are added to the document, accessibility problems are not only avoided, but authors learn on a feature-by-feature basis some of the important requirements for accessible content.

-With a better understanding of accessibility requirements as they relate to specific features of their documents as content is being added, it is hoped that authors will incorporate accessibility as a natural part of the document editing process.
+Other design features in A11yFirst promote the use of blocks such as headings and lists that carry with them semantics that are communicated to screen reader users and that result in documents that are more easily navigated and understood by all readers.

 ### Project Information